Jacobi

 developed an alternative system for registering generations, now known

 as the Jacobi “Absolute Generations Scale (JAGS).
+In this

 system, genealogists employ an absolute time line that is stable,